 We watched and performed more theatre here than anywhere.
 ‘The Mickery was not a place, but an attitude’ and so it was here An Die Musik arrived, a show that commemorated the 30th anniversary of the liberation of Holland.
 The house of Anne Frank was nearby … we had an audience, but then we always did at the Mickery.

 Pieter: Mickery barman, open all day with freshly squeezed orange juice on demand.

 Flashback: My first time in Amsterdam, first time at the Mickery and first time I met Pip Simmons.
 The show is Dave and Goliath by Nice Pussy.

 Nice Pussy was formed by two former members of PSTG Chris Jordan and Warren Hooper plus newcomer Rod Beddall.
 I was girl Friday of the group, I did costume, props, sound and bought chicken giblets every day for Rod.
-Rod a butcher’s son had no problem with raw meat, it packed a punch on stage and on this occasion represented roadkill.
+Rod a butcher’s son had no problem with raw meat, it packed a punch on stage and on this occasion represented roadkill, the other members of the band.
 This chemistry with meat came in very useful in the future Pip Simmons Theatre Group.